PrashanthRotti/Simple-JavaScript-CRUD-operation/README.md

-An HTML file which contains JavaScript code for basic CRUD operation with bootstrap 4.
+An HTML file which contains JavaScript code with basic CRUD operation along with bootstrap 4.
 Used ES6 concepts.